BZFlagCommunity/bzfquery.js/README.md

 [![GitHub license](https://img.shields.io/github/license/The-Noah/bzfquery.js)](LICENSE)
 [![Deno test](https://img.shields.io/badge/Deno-v1.5.4-blue)](https://github.com/denoland/deno/releases/tag/v1.5.4)

-JavaScript (TypeScript) version of bzfquery.
+JavaScript (TypeScript) version of bzfquery with no external dependencies.
 Requires [Deno](https://deno.land) to run.
 It can also be used as a library or from the command line.

 Usage: `deno run --allow-net bzfquery.ts host:port`